tari-project/rfcs/src/RFC-0201_TariScript.md

 In particular, cut-through is devastating for an idea like TariScript which relies on conditions present in the UTXO being enforced.
 For example, say there is a UTXO in the mempool that everyone knows the blinding factor to, but is restricted to a single public key via the TariScript.
-A malicious user can spend the UTXO in a zero conf transaction, and send the cut-through transaction to the mempool.
+A malicious user can spend the UTXO in a zero-conf transaction, and send the cut-through transaction to the mempool.
 Since the miner only sees the resulting aggregate transaction, it cannot know that there was a TariScript on the removed UTXO.
 The solution to this problem is described later in this RFC.

-In contrast range proofs are still valid if they are cut-through, because the resulting UTXOs must have valid range proofs.
+In contrast, range proofs are still valid if they are cut-through, because the resulting UTXOs must have valid range proofs.

 ## Protocol additions